asyrjasalo/RESTinstance/README.rst

 Running ``make`` runs rules ``test``, ``build``, ``install`` and ``atest`` at once, and uses separate virtualenvs ``.venvs/dev/`` and ``.venvs/release/`` to ensure that no (user or system level) dependencies interfere with the process.

-If ``make`` is not available you have to a little more dev setup:
+If ``make`` is not available you can do the dev setup with:

 ::